[REQ] "Copy date/timestamp ONLY" in SyncDirs+Attr.

 Another request for this feature

-in the german forum: Dateidatum synchronisieren?"ONLY copy date/time information" (without copying any file contents).
+in the german forum: Dateidatum synchronisieren?

 Who the hell is General Failure, and why is he reading my disk?